IRR Excel function comes more than handy when calculating the internal rate of return (IRR) within a series of cash flows.

 The internal rate of return in this case refers to the interest rate applied to an investment, which consists of payments (negative values) and income (positive values) occurring at regular intervals.

-As such, the IRR Excel function is particularly important for finance professionals who rely on Excel to work out cash flows on an ongoing basis, whether that’s weekly, monthly or annually.
+As such, the IRR function is particularly important for finance professionals who rely on Excel to work out cash flows on an ongoing basis, whether that’s weekly, monthly or annually.
 It is often used as a central part of finance modelling projects, supporting businesses that are looking to estimate return on investment and overall profitability.

 How to calculate IRR in Excel